-- Will manage cases that arise out of a healthcare environment, or where a healthcare professional is specifically involved
+- Manage cases that arise out of a healthcare treatment, or where a healthcare professional is specifically involved

-- Will handle complex cases where determining whether anyone is at fault for the injury may be extremely complex and requires a great deal of investigation
+- Manage complex cases where determining whether anyone is responsible for the injury may involve complex medical questions which require a great deal of consideration

-- Will have an understanding of medicine and the healthcare system
+- Have an in-depth understanding of medicine and the healthcare system

 Solicitors who deal with personal injury:

-- Will manage cases that often take place outside of a healthcare setting, such as at work or while driving
+- Manage cases that often take place outside of a healthcare setting, such as in the workplace or on the roads

-- Will handle cases that typically are more “open-and-shut” about where the blame for the incident lies (certainly, there will be no medical issues to consider when determining who is responsible)
+- Manage cases that tend to be more “open-and-shut” about where the blame for the incident lies (certainly, there will be no medical issues to consider when determining who is responsible)

-This might not mean you do not receive any form of compensation at the end of it, but it could be significantly lower than if you had spoken to specialist medical negligence solicitors who:
+This does not necessarily mean you do not receive any form of compensation, but that compensation may be significantly lower than if you had been advised by specialist medical negligence solicitors who:

-- Have complete understanding of the area of medicine relevant to your claim;
+- Have a complete understanding of the area of medicine relevant to your claim;

-- Are experienced in the process involved in investigating a medical negligence claim, assessing the evidence and managing negotiations for compensation;
+- Are experienced in the process of investigating a claim for medical negligence, assessing the medical evidence and managing negotiations for compensation;

-- Will take the time required to understand the nature of your situation and the effect it has had on you and your loved ones.
+- Understands the nature of your situation and the effect it has had on you and your loved ones.

-Now that we have established the value of working with specialist medical solicitors, how can you ensure you choose one that fits the criteria?
+Now that we have established the added value of working with true medical negligence experts, how can you ensure you choose one that will offer you the best legal advice?